hpc-carpentry/old-hpc-workflows/_episodes/05-snakemake-python.md

 objectives:
 - "Use variables, functions, and imports in a Snakefile."
 - "Learn to use the `run` action to execute Python code as an action."
+- "Learn to mix Python variables and Snakemake wildcards when building strings."
 keypoints:
 - "Snakefiles are Python code."
 - "The entire Snakefile is executed whenever you run `snakemake`."
 - "All actual work should be done by rules."
 - "A `shell` action executes a command-line instruction."
 - "A `run` action executes Python code."
+- "The strings used to specify inputs, outputs, and shell actions for a rule can mix Python variables and Snakemake wildcards.
+Use the same syntax as Python f-strings, but omit the `f` prefix on the string so that Snakemake will handle wildcards correctly."
 ---

 Despite our efforts, our pipeline still has repeated content,